solana-foundation/solana-improvement-documents/proposals/0061-fair-congestion-control.md

 other transactions to be processed for block inclusion.

-In this way, under-capitalized usage demand like spl-token transfers among wallets will still find its way for timely block inclusion, accomplishing this mechanism's advertised _fairness_ in the sense of each isolated local fee markets even at the time of unrelated financial market's volatility, which entices well-capitalized usage demand in DeFi activities on chain.
+In this way, under-capitalized usage demand like spl-token transfers among wallets will still find its way for _timely_ block inclusion, accomplishing this mechanism's advertised _fairness_ in the sense of blockspace and transaction fee isolation for each independent local fee markets even at the time of unrelated financial market's volatility, which entices well-capitalized usage demand in DeFi activities on chain.

 This rate-limiting gets enforced only when the cluster deemed to be congested.
 Also, those increased `cu_price`s will be decreased exponentially as soon as